 The Benefits Of Automating The Traffic-Getting Process With WordPress

-What we’d like to show you now, is a free, simple, and effective formula that lets you automate the traffic generation with WordPress.
+What we’d like to show you now, is a free, simple, and effective strategy that lets you automate your traffic-getting process with WordPress.

-- Determine which channels you should invest more efforts, time, and your budget on,
+- Determine which channels you should invest more budget, efforts, and time on,

-Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly recommend avoiding black hat websites, solutions, strategies, and anything designed to flaunt or violate the terms of service and policies of companies like LinkedIn, Google, Facebook, etc..
+In fact, we strongly recommend staying away from all black hat sites, methods, software, and anything that violates the policies and terms of service of companies like Twitter, Facebook, Google.

-(Web traffic automation doesn’t require the use of black hat techniques!)
+(Web traffic automation does not need to involve the use of black hat techniques!)

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, most small businesses lack the time, human resources and budget to engage in the kind of content marketing that many online experts recommend doing.
-What you want to do, then, is to be strategic and work smart within your limited resources.
+As we’ve just seen in the previous section, most businesses lack the time, human resources and budget to engage in the kind of content marketing that most experts prescribe.
+What you want to do, then, is be strategic with your limited resources, time, and budget.

-(Posting content to marketing channels individually can be very time-consuming!)
+(Posting content to individual channels can be extremely time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)